 - a) Together with the convertible debenture investment described above, CGF has committed to a fixed-price carbon credit purchase agreement ("Carbon Credit Offtake" or "CCO") of up to 600 thousand tonnes per annum ("tpa").
 A CCO is a contractual agreement to repurchase carbon-credits from the investee based on output of sequestered emissions over a contractual term and contractual carbon-credit pricing.
-The initial project to benefit from the CCO is drawing up to 185 thousand tpa for a total of approximately 2.8 million tonnes over the 15-year term.
-The total commitment is described in Note 12. - b) On June 26, 2024, CGF entered into a 10-year two-way carbon policy Contract for Difference ("CP CfD") agreement with a Canadian-based operator of district energy networks.
+The initial project to benefit from the CCO is drawing up to 185 thousand tpa for a total of approximately 2.8 million tonnes over the 15-year term. - b) On June 26, 2024, CGF entered into a 10-year two-way carbon policy Contract for Difference ("CP CfD") agreement with a Canadian-based operator of district energy networks.
 A CP CfD is a financial instrument that provides the counterparty certainty related to the financial impact of future carbon policy prices.
-This CP CfD is for a total of approximately 177 thousand tonnes over the 10-year term, which represent a maximum potential disbursement of \$20 million.